smart-on-fhir/cumulus-etl/docs/performance.md

 Cumulus ETL can be tuned to use more or less memory.
 It can squeeze by with very little, if you tell it to use less memory.

-The trade-off to using less memory is that the output files will be smaller, because Cumulus ETL will hold smaller batches in memory.
+The trade-off to using less memory is that the process will take longer, because Cumulus ETL will hold smaller batches in memory.
-This in turn means that the Athena queries against them may take more time.
-Which means they cost more.
+The cost of writing a batch to a Delta Lake is roughly the same regardless of size, so the more you can squeeze in at once, the better.

 ### Batch Size